fkadibs/kitsune/README.md

 $ kitsune <filename> [text]
 ```

-You can create a cipher font by specifying a TrueType file, generating `output.ttf` and `output.ttx` files.
+You can generate a cipher font from an existing TrueType file, which will create `output.ttf` and `output.ttx` files.
 Optionally, provide a string of text to convert to ciphertext.

 ```console
 $ kitsune Roboto.ttf "Click here to reset your password"